Alexon-Abreu/LeetCode-HackerRank/LeetCode/2270/README.md

 ## Explanation

-The problem asks us to find how many time we can partition the array, such that the left side of the array is greater than the right.
+The problem asks us to find how many times we can partition the array, such that the left side of the array is greater than the right.

 To begin, I instantiated `ans` and `left` to 0. `ans` will hold the total number of valid partitions recorded, and `left` will hold the total sum of the left side. `total` is set to the sum of all elements in the array.